hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

 worse and its latency exceeds the 10 ms mark before even reaching the 99th percentile.
-Since our pipeline emits a new result set ever 10 ms, we shall consider 10 ms as the cutoff point: everything above 10 ms should be considered as failure for our use case.
+Since our pipeline emits a new result set ever 10 ms, we shall consider 10 ms as the cutoff point: everything above 10 ms should be considered a failure for our use case.

 Next, let's take a look at the latencies after increasing the throughput a bit, to 3 million items per second: